andikleen/pmu-tools/README.md

 	ocperf.py report --stdio

-The translation back from the raw event name for report is only supported for the --stdio mode.
-The interactive browser can be also used, but will display raw perf event names.

 When a older kernel is used with offcore events, that does not support offcore events natively, ocperf has to run as root and only one such profiling can be active on a machine.